InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Experiments

 \subsection{Ablation Study}

-To assess the impact of each component in InfuserKI, we compare it against variants without certain parts: (1) InfuserKI-w/o-RL, a variant without the Infuser loss; (2) InfuserKI-w/o-Ro, a variant without the Infuser module; (3) InfuserKI-w/o-RC, which excludes the relationship classification task.
+To assess the impact of each component in {\method}, we compare it against variants without certain parts: (1) {\method}-w/o-RL, a variant without the Infuser loss; (2) {\method}-w/o-Ro, a variant without the Infuser module; (3) {\method}-w/o-RC, which excludes the relationship classification task.
 In Table \ref{tab:ablation_study}, we notice: (1) Removing Infuser loss diminishes NR by 10\%, indicating the role of infusing loss in distinguishing known from unknown information for effective integration.
 (2) Excluding the Infuser lowers RR by 7\%, emphasizing its importance in minimizing knowledge forgetting.
 (3) Without the relation classification task, F1\_Unseen decreases by 5\%, showing its effectiveness in leveraging knowledge triplets to generalize new knowledge integration.